-- The Equality Act 2006 - which makes discrimination against lesbians and gay men in the provision of goods and services illegal - gains Royal assent on 16 February.
+2006 - The Equality Act 2006 - which establishes the CEHR and makes discrimination against lesbians and gay men in the provision of goods and services illegal -gains Royal assent on 16 February 2006.

 2008 - The Sex Discrimination (Amendment of Legislation) Regulations 2008 - adds protection from discrimination for trans people in the areas of the provision of goods, services, facilities and premises.